-A strengths and difficulties questionnaire will be used when needed to help social workers and other relevant professionals to form a view about LAC and previously-LAC's current emotional wellbeing.
+A strengths and difficulties questionnaire will be used on a termly basis to help social workers and other relevant professionals to form a view about LAC and previously-LAC's current emotional wellbeing.
 Teachers will complete their element of the questionnaire to assist social workers in their assessment.

-The school's senior mental health lead will work alongside the designated teacher to promote the wellbeing and mental health of LAC and previously-LAC, and will always either be a member of, or be supported by the senior leadership team and could be the pastoral lead, SENCO, or DSL.
+The school's senior mental health lead will work alongside the designated teacher to promote the wellbeing and mental health of LAC and previously-LAC, and will always either be a member of, or be supported by the senior leadership team and could be the pastoral lead, SENDCO, or DSL.

-9. Exclusions
+9. Suspension and exclusion